The Four Conditions To Increase Your Motivation

-I heard expressions “I need some motivation” and “I just don’t have any motivation to do this” many times.
+I’ve heard expressions like “I need more motivation” and “I just don’t have enough motivation to do this” many times.
 And I’m sure you have heard them too.
-Of course, it would be nice to wake up, get a cup of motivation and go on with the day.
+Of course, it would be nice to wake up, get a cup of motivation, and go on with your day.
 Unfortunately, this is not how it works.
 Motivation is not something we can get.
-Let me explain.
+Let me explain what I mean.

 Motivation Is Like a Momentum

-The common stereotype is that everyone needs a motivation boost.
-We don’t even question it, when we hear someone say “I didn’t feel motivated.”
-That might be true, but what the person actually needs is to create an environment for motivation to happen and catch the momentum.
+There is a common stereotype in our society that everyone needs a motivation boost.
+We don’t even question it when we hear someone say “I didn’t feel motivated.”
+That might be true for that person, but what they actually need is to create the right environment for motivation to happen naturally and catch the momentum.
 Motivation is an effect and not a cause.

 Motivation is like a force of momentum that moves an ocean wave.
 It gets the wave moving, but it isn’t the cause of this movement.
-Other things, such as tidal flows and the body of water, have collided to create the wave in the first place.
+Other things, such as tidal flows and the whole body of water, have collided to create the wave in the first place.
 Does it start to make sense?

 We Got It All Backwards

 - Round 1.
-Why am I doing this?
-Because it is 10% of the grade in this class.
+Why am I doing this assignment?
+Because it is worth 10% of my grade in this class.

 - Round 2.
 Why am I taking this class?
-Because it is a part of my major.
+Because it’s a part of my major.

 - Round 4.
 Why do I want a career in this field?
-Because I think I will enjoy a lifestyle of this profession, which includes a good salary.
+Because I think I will enjoy the lifestyle of this profession, which includes a good salary.

 - Round 5.
 Why do I want a good salary?
-Because I would like to support my parents who are working really hard.
+Because I would like to support my parents who are working really hard right now.

-Clear Objective: It is important to complete this assignment to be able to support my parents later in life.
+Clear Objective: It is important for me to complete this assignment to be able to support my parents later in life.

-- Defined Action Steps.
-Imagine a feeling of driving a car through the thick fog.
-At some point a question ‘where am I going?’ will come up accompanied by a feeling of pointlessness.
-It is a similar feeling that stops a person from taking action, if they don’t know whether this step will take them closer to the destination.
-Motivation declines when the direction isn’t clear.
-The opposite holds true.
+2. Defined Action Steps.
+Imagine a feeling of driving a car through thick fog in the morning.
+At some point, the question ‘Where am I going?’ will come up accompanied by a feeling of pointlessness.
+It is a similar feeling that stops a person from taking action if they are not sure that this step will actually take them closer to their desired destination.
+Motivation diminishes when the direction isn’t clear.
+Good news is the opposite holds true as well.
 As soon as the action steps are outlined, they replace the need for motivation.

-- Experience.
-Let’ start by thinking about doing a task for the first time.
-For example, snowboarding or a programming language.
-The learner would naturally find someone they can observe and borrow experience from.
-Later the student feels a combination of curiosity, confidence and motivation about approaching a new skill.
-Similarly, if there is no book, no videos, no teacher, no peers, and no other sources to borrow experience from, the student would feel demotivated, lost and maybe even scared.
-Personal or borrowed experience ignites motivation.
-Surrounding yourself by people who reached the same goal is a common successful strategy for building momentum.
+Similarly, if there are no books or videos, no teacher or peers, and no other sources to borrow experience from, the student would feel demotivated, lost and maybe even scared or frustrated.
+Thus, personal or borrowed experience ignites motivation.
+Surrounding yourself with people who have already reached the same goal you want to achieve is a common success strategy for building momentum.
 If they could do it, you can too.

-- I feel motivated to study when surrounded by studying people.
+- I feel motivated to study when I’m surrounded by other people who study.
 The resource here is surrounding myself with other people doing the same thing.
-To do that I go the library or coffee shop.
+To do that, I can go to the library or coffee shop.

 - I feel motivated to study when I don’t feel sleepy.
-Resource is getting enough sleep.
+The resource is getting enough sleep.

 - I feel motivated to study when the sun is bright.
-Resource is light.
+The resource is bright light.

 I Say “I’m Not Motivated”, But I Mean …

 Motivation is an effect of the four factors: clear objective, defined action steps, personal or borrowed experience, and external resources.
-By focusing on all, or some, of these factors, we can increase our chances to feel naturally motivated, catch the momentum and be all we want to be.
+By focusing on all, or at least some, of these factors, we can increase our chances to feel naturally motivated, catch the momentum, and be all that we want to be.